 - For Moses describeth the righteousness which is of the law, That the man which doeth those things shall live by them."

 In Jude 9 when Michael (who assuredly is God) the ruling Messenger contends with the Devil, He disputed about the body of Moses because the Devil held them in captivity (Luke 4:18-19).
-Christ assaults the gates of hades and by the Power of God cast Satan (the great disputer and accuser) out and spoiled (took by right of conquest) us from his kingdom.
-He set us Free!
+Christ assaults the gates of hades and by the power of God cast Satan (the great disputer and accuser) out and spoiled (took by right of conquest) us from his kingdom.
+He set us free from bondage to the law.
 And God says, if this be true, then the Kingdom of God has come to men.
-Michael did cast out Satan by the power of God, and so the kingdom of God "had" come.
-Israel had been delivered.
-Satan no longer has anything to accuse us with, as the law of Moses is fulfilled in Christ.
+Of course, Michael, the chief Messenger of the Covenant did cast out Satan by the power of God, and so the kingdom of God "had" indeed come (Luke 11:20).
+With the coming of Christ, Satan has been bound and Israel delivered where he no longer has anything to accuse God's chosen people with, as the law of Moses is fulfilled in Him.

-This is the dispute Michael/Christ had with Satan about the body of Moses, the Israel of God.
-He went to the cross willingly laden with their sins and opened not His mouth.
+This is the dispute Michael had with the accuser Satan about the body of Moses, the Israel of God.
+Satan by right held the people in bondage by law, and He disputed with Christ about the method of His redemption of them.
+Yet Christ went to the cross willingly, laden with all their sins whereby the law condemned them, and He never opened His mouth in protest against the law.
 He didn't bring against him a railing accusation, but said, "The Lord rebuke thee." ..why?
-Because He laden with man's sins was indeed guilty, numbered with the transgressors for our sake.
-He willingly went to the cross to atone for the transgressions of the law which we have broken.
-He couldn't say, "wrong Satan, the law doesn't condemn," because it did and He was under the wrath of God for sin in our stead.
-Rather than accuse as Satan does, He assigned Satan's judgment (for every unrighteous thought is judged) unto the Father, and went as a lamb to the slaughter to pay the price for the sin that He had become, for us.
+Because He knew man was indeed guilty by the law, so laden with man's sins He was numbered with the transgressors for their sake.
+When the requirement of the law was satisfied (Isaiah 53:11) in His death, God would rebuke Satan.
+For He couldn't say, "wrong Satan, the law doesn't condemn them," because it did, and He had to first come under the wrath of God to make atonement.
+Rather than unrighteously accuse, as Satan does, He assigned Satan's judgment (for every unrighteous thought is judged) unto the Father, and went as a lamb to the slaughter to pay the price for the sin that He had become for us.

 - "And if Satan cast out Satan, he is divided against himself; how shall then his kingdom stand?